Yandell-Lab/taxonomer_0.5/README.md

 Where example_binner_db is the prefix for the output files that enable running the binner.  fake.sti and fake.fasta are placeholders and are in the scripts/ folder.
 They can be used in any binner database build.

+####Creating taxonomic relationship files

+Both building databases and classifying sequences requires knowlege about the taxonomic relationships between the organisms in the database.  __Taxonomer uses two files for this purpose, they have extensions .sti and .tri.__

+The __.sti file__ is used during the build process.
+This file assigns every sequence id to a taxonomic id.
+It is highly recommended that sequence ids in fasta headers of the reference sequences be non negative integers and it is required that taxonomic ids be non negative integers.
+The .sti file is a modified fasta format with the sequence id in the header and the taxonomic id in the sequence line.
+For example, suppose we have the following fasta sequence:

+\>3 some interesting sequence
+ATAATATTAGATGTAGATGTTAGTGTAGTGTAGCGCGCGTGTGTGTAGAGA

+In the .sti file this sequence could be represented as follows (assuming its assigned taxid is 17):

+\>3
+17

+The __.tri file__ is used during classification.
+This file describes the parent-child relationship of the taxonomy.
+Like the .sti file, the .tri is a modified fasta format with the taxonomic child in the header and the taxonomic parent in the sequence line.  __It is required that the .tri be rooted at taxid '1' with 0 as its parent__.
+Thus the following entry must be found in every .tri file:

+\>1
+0

+The only retrictions imposed by taxonomer when defining a taxonomy is that every child has exactly 1 parent and the tree be rooted at taxid '1' with 0 as its parent.
+For this reason, it is possible to apply taxonomer effectively to a very wide range of mapping problems.